vseryakov/backendjs/README.md

 better reliability of delivering messages, publishing will be load-balanced between all configured hosts.

 ## Redis
-To configure the backend to use Redis for local cache set `msg-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the single Redis server.
+To configure the backend to use Redis for messaging set `msg-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the single Redis server.

+## RabbitMQ
+To configure the backend to use RabbitMQ for messaging set `msg-type=amqp` and `amqp-host=HOST` and optionally `amqp-options=JSON` with options to the amqp module.

 # Security configurations